PriyanshuKNS/AML-Project-DiffusionAD/README.md

 3. **eval.py** : In the testing() function, from 232 to 282 line number.
 Modified the testing according to the versions.

+Other than these additions shown above, few lines have been added here and there according to need.

 *Please refer to the report to look at the pseudocode for different versions of NOD.*